 Neurofeedback can seem complicated, putting sensors on the scalp, measuring your brain waves, tracking changes, but it’s really quite simple.
 It’s as easy as watching a movie.

-Neurofeedback training is an “exercise for the brain.”
+Neurofeedback training is “exercise for the brain.”
 Just like exercise strengthens muscles, neurofeedback uses operant conditioning to strengthen certain areas of brain function – in the exact areas and ways that we have determined could be functioning better from your brain map.

 The technology is fun to use